Waikato construction pipeline forum

 Upon arrival, please sign-in at Stantec Reception.
 You will be directed to the event room from there.

-2025 ACE Awards Gala – ACE New Zealand
+Medium firms – have your say about the ACE Awards changes – ACE New Zealand

 IPWEA NZ’s Engineer to the Contract Workshop Christchurch – ACENZ